A fast and effective kernel two-sample test for large-scale data: Experiments

 \subsubsection{Test power vs. sample size $m$}

-We study how the sample size affects test powers and type I error and we consider three settings in Table \ref{tab:sim}: GMD (location shift), GVD (scale shift), and NULL (no shift).
+We study how the sample size affects test powers and type I error, considering three settings in Table \ref{tab:sim}: GMD (location shift), GVD (scale shift), and NULL (no shift).
 For each sample size, we simulate 500 datasets.

 The results are shown in Figure \ref{sim:sample}, where test powers (GMD and GVD) and type I error (NULL) are plotted against sample sizes.
-We see that the new test is comparable to the existing tests for the mean difference in distributions.
-However, the new approach achieves higher power than the existing methods for the variance difference in distributions.
+We see that the new test is comparable to the existing tests for detecting mean differences in distributions.
+However, the new approach achieves higher power than the existing methods for detecting variance differences in distributions.
 The new test also controls the type I error rate well.